reyestech/Hashcat/README.md

 ### Hashcat Installation:
 It was verified that Hashcat was installed correctly on the Kali Linux VM.
-If you are using another Linux Distro, install hashcat.
+If you're using another Linux Distribution, install hashcat.
 ```
 sudo apt-get install hashcat
 ```

 Verify Installation:
-Run a simple command to check the installation if hashcat is already installed.
+Run a simple command to check the installation if hashcat is installed.
 ```
-hashcat --version
+hashcat-- version
 ```

 ### Preparation:
-Hash File Creation: Create a text file containing the hash.
-For example, hash.txt.
-Use "ls" command to verify file location.
+Hash File Creation: Create a text file containing the hash, for example, hash.txt.
+Use the "ls" command to verify the file location.
 ```
 echo "A675081AAF0B43D60A819653635AC405" > hash.txt
 ```